From sun screen to snow boots, U.S. Rockies sees striking weather change | Science-Environment

 From sun screen to snow boots, U.S. Rockies sees striking weather change

-The precipitation was welcome news to crews battling Colorado wildfires, particularly the 102,000-acre Cameron Peak blaze in the Arapaho and Roosevelt National Forests.
-"It's a break for the firefighters at least for a day or two," said Larry Helmerick, spokesman for the Rocky Mountain Coordination Center.
+"Enough has accumulated to 'officially' etch September 8, 2020 into history as one of the wildest 24hr weather periods I have witnessed," said Ben Reppert, a meteorologist with Weather Nation, on Twitter where he posted a photo of the date written in snow.
+The NWS warned the storm could produce freezing rains and white-out conditions, while downing trees and power lines, potentially causing electricity outages.

-The cold front will push east into the Southern Plains and central United States, where heavy rain and thunderstorms are in the forecast through the week.
+The cold front will push east into the Southern Plains and central United States, where heavy rain and thunderstorms are forecast through the week.
+(Writing and additional reporting by Brendan O'Brien in Chicago; Editing by Alistair Bell and Richard Pullin)

 ALSO READ